 About The Big Bus Istanbul Tour:

 The blue route starts by circling the Golden Horn before venturing into Istanbul's northern suburbs.
-Tickets are valid for either 1 or 2 days and include a variety of handy offers.
-Print your passes at home then exchange them at any of the hop-on hop-off stops.
+Tickets are valid for either 1, 2 or 3 days and include a variety of handy offers.

 - All Year Round, Daily.